joes-git/como-2025/installation.md

 1. Install the right version of conda depending on your system.
 Note: for WSL you need to use the Linux Terminal Installer instructions: https://www.anaconda.com/docs/getting-started/miniconda/install#macos-linux-installation

-Otherwise the following script will try to automatically download the right version:
+Otherwise, the following script will try to automatically download the right version:
 ```
 curl https://raw.githubusercontent.com/NNPDF/binary-bootstrap/master/bootstrap.sh -o bootstrap.sh
 sh bootstrap.sh